BY Vince Cooper

 The European Cup Winners Cup final

 But he never really seemed to fit-in with the ‘Chelsea set’ and the addition of Chris Garland and Steve Kember along with an injury and illness-hit start to the 1971-72 season saw Dave Sexton decide he was surplus to requirements.
-In September 1971 there was another £100,000 move, and this time the Londoner finally left London, for the less-rarified setting of newly-promoted Leicester City’s Filbert Street.
+In September 1971 and after just over a year in West London, there was another £100,000 move, and this time the Londoner finally left the capital, for the less-rarified setting of newly-promoted Leicester City’s Filbert Street.

-New manager Jimmy Bloomfield was a great believer in the free-flowing style of football that suited Weller and he made the Foxes one of the better sides to watch of the period.
-He also made Weller a key component of the team after being more of a supporting-act at Chelsea alongside the likes of Osgood, Hudson and Cooke.
+New manager Jimmy Bloomfield was a great believer in the free-flowing style of football that suited Weller and he made the Foxes one of the better sides to watch off the period.
+He also made Weller a key component of the team after being more of a supporting-act at Chelsea alongside the likes of Peter Osgood, Alan Hudson and Charlie Cooke.
+His first season at Filbert Street saw him replace David Nish as captain and capture the club’s Player of the Year award.

 Bloomfield restored Weller to a more effective central role although he retained the versatility to switch outside when required.
 He allied that excellent pace to fine ball skills and the ability to shoot from distance and was clearly one of the outstanding English players of the period.